BEST PLACES TO EAT IN OAHU FOR ALL TASTES

 A luau is a traditional Hawaiian party or feast that is usually accompanied by entertainment such as hula or fire dancing.
 To truly immerse yourself in the Hawaiian culture, a Luau needs to be added to your itinerary.
 There are so many to choose from, however many are a tourist trap so we really struggled to choose.

-Although we had previously dabbled with fire dancing after 2 bottles of wine on the Big Island of Hawaii (you can read about that here) we were excited to see professionals perform it, so in the end our Workaway host family took us to the Polynesian Cultural Center.
+Although we had previously dabbled with fire dancing after 2 bottles of wine on the Big Island of Hawaii (you can read about that in our quirky accommodation post) we were excited to see professionals perform it, so in the end our Workaway host family took us to the Polynesian Cultural Center.
 To be honest, it had definite Disneyland vibes with the themed parades, shows and music, yet we still felt it was excellent value for money and an amazing insight in the Polynesian culture as a whole.

 Making it to our best places to eat in Oahu list as the evening Luau was one of the highlights of our entire trip.
 It featured the traditional Kalua pig (which is usually cooked in sand via a type of underground oven) as well as poke, lomi salmon and haupia.
 Alongside hula dancers, traditional music and fire dancing – far better than ours.